jasongrimes/grimesit-mm/_pages/services.md

 The ["Strangler Fig" design pattern](https://martinfowler.com/bliki/StranglerFigApplication.html) is a useful way to think about this challenge.

 Code review and training keeps the legacy codebase gradually improving, along with the team that maintains it.

-Grimes IT can provide code review as a service or dedicated training sessions.
+Grimes IT provides code review as a service and customized training sessions.

 ### Integrating new technologies